4lch3mis7/XGiF/README.md

 # XGiF (Exposed Git Finder)
 ## About XGiF
 XGiF (Exposed Git Finder) is a python tool designed to find .git folder exposed due to server misconfiguration.
-Such misconfiguration in a web application can lead to source code disclosure.
+Such misconfiguration in a web application can lead to source code disclosure and invite other serious vulnerabilities.

 It check for the following files and folders:
 - `/.git/`